babylon-runtime/_r/api/patch plugins.md

     }
 })
 ```
-# All childs from a property that is an Array or a MultiMaterial
+# * property for all childs from a property that is an Array or a MultiMaterial

 ```js
 _r.patch([